ali-609/ROS_on_Docker/README.md

 $ ./launch_ros_docker.sh [OPTIONS]
 ```

-    --custom-image IMAGE_NAME: Specify a custom Docker image to use for the ROS container.
+    --custom-image IMAGE_NAME : Specify a custom Docker image to use for the ROS container.
 If not provided, the default image "osrf/ros:noetic-desktop-full" will be used.
-    --container-name NAME: Set a custom name for the Docker container.
+    --container-name NAME : Set a custom name for the Docker container.
 If not provided, the default name "ros-docker" will be used.

-Additional Configuration
+    --gpu: If packages for Nvidia GPU is installed provide GPU capabilities to container.

     APT_LIST File (Optional): You can create an apt_list.txt file in the same directory as the script to specify additional apt packages you want to install in the Docker container.
 Each package should be on a separate line.
 The script will read this file and install the listed packages.